AIRLab-POLIMI/MultiagentConnectedPathPlanning/README.md

 # Connected multy robot path planning

-This package implement a solution to multy robot path planning on grids, with comunication constraints.
+This package implements a solution to connected multirobot path planning on (multi)graphs.